Serotonin–norepinephrine–dopamine reuptake inhibitor: Depression

 Major depressive disorder (MDD) is the foremost reason supporting the need for development of an SNDRI.
 According to the World Health Organization, depression is the leading cause of disability and the 4th leading contributor to the global burden of disease in 2000.
 By the year 2020, depression is projected to reach 2nd place in the ranking of DALYs.

-About 16% of the population is estimated to be affected by major depression, and another 1% is affected by bipolar disorder, one or more times throughout an individual's lifetime.
-The presence of the common symptoms of these disorders are collectively called 'depressive syndrome' and includes a long-lasting depressed mood, feelings of guilt, anxiety, and recurrent thoughts of death and suicide.
-Other symptoms including poor concentration, a disturbance of sleep rhythms (insomnia or hypersomnia), and severe fatigue may also occur.
+About 5% of the population is estimated to be affected by depression, and in 2019, another 0.53% was affected by bipolar disorder.
+The ability to work, familial relationships, social integration, and self-care can all be severely disrupted by MDD.
+The presence of the common symptoms of these disorders are collectively called 'depressive syndrome' and include a long-lasting depressed mood, feelings of guilt, anxiety, poor concentration, a disturbance of sleep rhythms (insomnia or hypersomnia), severe fatigue, and recurrent thoughts of death and suicide.
+Over 700,000 people commit suicide each year worldwide, and people from age 15-29 are the demographic at the highest risk.
 Individual patients present differing subsets of symptoms, which may change over the course of the disease highlighting its multifaceted and heterogeneous nature.
-Depression is often highly comorbid with other diseases, e.g. cardiovascular disease (myocardial infarction, stroke), diabetes, cancer, Depressed subjects are prone to smoking, substance abuse, eating disorders, obesity, high blood pressure, pathological gambling and internet addiction, and on average have a 15 to 30 year shorter lifetime compared with the general population.
+Depression is often highly comorbid with other diseases, e.g. cardiovascular disease (myocardial infarction, stroke), diabetes, and cancer.
+Depressed subjects are prone to smoking, substance abuse, eating disorders, obesity, high blood pressure, pathological gambling and internet addiction, and on average have a 15 to 30 year shorter lifetime compared with the general population.

-Major depression can strike at virtually any time of life as a function of genetic and developmental pre-disposition in interaction with adverse life-events.
-Although common in the elderly, over the course of the last century, the average age for a first episode has fallen to ~30 years.
+Major depression can strike at virtually any time of life as a function of genetic and developmental predisposition in interaction with adverse life-events.
+The genetic contribution has been estimated as 40-50%.
+However, combinations of multiple genetic factors may be involved considering a defect in a single gene usually fails to induce the multifaceted symptoms of depression.
+Although common in the elderly, over the course of the last century, the average age for a first episode has fallen to around 18–24 years.
 However, depressive states (with subtly different characteristics) are now frequently identified in adolescents and even children.
-The differential diagnosis (and management) of depression in young populations requires considerable care and experience; for example, apparent depression in teenagers may later transpire to represent a prodromal phase of schizophrenia.
+The differential diagnosis and management of depression in young populations requires considerable care and experience; treatment can include therapy or institutionalization along with medication; SNDRIs could potentially become one of the drugs available to combat depression.

-The ability to work, familial relationships, social integration, and self-care are all severely disrupted.

-The genetic contribution has been estimated as 40-50%.
-However, combinations of multiple genetic factors may be involved because a defect in a single gene usually fails to induce the multifaceted symptoms of depression.